You are using an outdated browser. Please upgrade your browser to improve your experience.

 The world of virtual assistants creates a workforce of people who are often working individually across the world.
 When a virtual assistant company recruits employees, they must take on board the different working style required and interview applicants accordingly.
 Past experience of working from home is often a good place to start, as well as clear communication throughout the interview process.
 At Boldly, we have years of experience hiring people under these circumstances and have adapted our recruitment process to reflect the unique needs of our clients.

-About the author: Sandra Lewis is the Founder and CEO of Boldly.
-She's passionate about helping founders move their business forward with the right skills and resources.
-Setting an example of the efficiencies gained working virtually, she manages her entire team on a virtual basis.
+About the author Sandra Lewis is the Founder and CEO of Boldly.
+She's passionate about helping Businesses, Organizations and Executives increase productivity and move their work forward with the right skills and resources.
+Setting an example of the efficiencies gained working remotely, she’s been leading her entire team on a virtual basis for the past decade.